 Contribution of Prof. Costabile to Human-Computer Interaction in Italy

-With her scientific work and her commitment to organization of events at both national and international levels, Maria Francesca Costabile has played since the early 90's a major role in the development of Human-Computer Interaction (HCI) within the Italian communities of Computer Science and Computer Engineering.
+With her scientific work and her commitment to organization of events at both national and international levels, Maria Francesca Costabile has played since the early 90's a major role in the development of Human-Computer Interaction (HCI).
 In 1992, with Stefano Levialdi and Tiziana Catarci of Sapienza University of Rome, she conceived and organized the workshop on "Avanced Visual Interfaces" (AVI), the first international event on HCI issues promoted in Italy by computer scientists.
 It was so successful that they decided to organize it again.
 Since then, the AVI conferences are held every two years and have become well appreciated by the international community.
 The 1994 edition was organized in Bari and, thanks to Professor Costabile’s contacts with ACM, AVI proceedings started to be published by ACM Press and are available in the ACM Digital Library.
-She was also Co-Chair of the Program Committee in the editions of 1996 and 1998, chaired the 2004 edition held in Gallipoli (LE) and has been in the steering committee up to 2010.
+She was also Co-Chair of the Program Committee in the editions of 1996 and 1998, chaired the 2004 edition held in Gallipoli (LE), has been in the Steering Committee up to 2010, was General Chair of the 2016 edition held in Bari, and is again in the Steering Committee since 2016.

 In order to spread the interest on HCI, she proposed a Chapter of ACM SIGCHI, the Special Interest Group on Computer-Human Interaction.
 She managed and submitted the request, which was approved by ACM in May 1996.
 It was the first time that ACM approved a nation-wide SIGCHI chapter, i.e. a chapter which included members of a whole country, rather than of a limited area.
 But this was the only way to start a chapter in Italy, since only 14 researchers in the whole country had signed the request for the Chapter, indicating that at the time HCI in Italy was at the very beginning.
 Professor Costabile became the first President of the Italian Chapter, called SIGCHI Italy, and remained such until 2000.
 During that time, on request of ACM SIGCHI, she participated in a "task force" for studying how to make the SIGCHI activities more international.
 In 1998, the Executive Committee of ACM SIGCHI asked her to organize in Italy a meeting of the Committee, which was held in Rome on July 31 and August 1 1998: it was the first meeting held outside the U.S.A.
 She got recognition of service awards by ACM for her commitment in SIGCHI and in AVI conferences.